-The flight crew will conduct a physical inspection of the aircraft as set out in Appendix D of the Operations Manual.
+The flight crew will conduct a physical inspection of the aircraft.
 The flight crew will then power on the sUAS and set up a laptop connected to the sUAS with the DJI AVL 58 video link.
 This laptop will display the telemetry information during the flight, and be monitored by the VO.
 The VO will be able to see the images taken by the GoPro camera in real time.